-If you're old enough, or like to study history, you may have noticed that anyone alive during the dramatic events of 1963 (when President John F. Kennedy was shot) always remembers what they were doing on that shocking day.
-In similar fashion, there's little doubt that anyone who was awake and alive on September 11th probably remembers very clearly what they were doing, where they were, who they were with, what they were thinking, and so on.
+If you're old enough, or like to study history, you know that after the shocking events of 1963 (when President John F. Kennedy was shot), everyone remembered exactly what they were doing that day.
+Similarly, there's no doubt that anyone awake and present on September 11th probably remembers very clearly what they were doing, where they were, who they were with, what they were thinking, and so on.

 In 1963 America didn't have an Internet.
 America didn't have play-by-play newscasts recorded, pre-recorded or archived daily and readily available via a click or two of the mouse.
 Today we do.
 So while it's all still on our minds, it seems only natural that we look for somewhere to put it down and share our stories with loved ones, friends, or even (and especially) perfect strangers.

 Share your feelings.
 Share your thoughts.
 Share your story.
 And in this, let's find a way to bring this nation together.